47 submissions

 Fulvio returned to chewing his vegetables with far less urgency than before.
 It was over.

 “Hahaha!
 Run, little ones!
-Run!” a deep, feminine, and awfully familiar voice commanded, before getting interrupted by a sound of a collapsing building.
+Run!” a deep, feminine, and awfully familiar voice commanded, before getting interrupted by a sound of collapsing building.

 A rancid stench of burning hay invaded his nostrils, making him grit his teeth as the thumps approached the tavern, getting louder with each iteration.

 Tomato.
 Lettuce.
 Olives.
 White cheese.
 Taste, texture, the pleasant coolness of it - those were the only true, the only real things in existence – or at the very least, his exhausted mind tried to convince the universe of that.
-Predictably, it failed, with the sudden wail of wooden beams above being a testament of it.
+Predictably it failed, with the sudden wail of wooden beams above being a testament of it.

 “Found you, little sweetling.”
 The enormous dragon smiled at him from above and reached down.